Scan resolution provides enlargement. The ratio of (scanning resolution / printing resolution) is the enlargement factor.

 at 200 dpi gives an image size dimension of 4x200 = 800 pixels.

 at 300 dpi gives an image size dimension of 4x300 = 1200 pixels.

 Scanning film can benefit from greatly more resolution than is practical if scanning prints.
 Because, film is generally small, and needs greater enlargement.
 Prints have already been enlarged.
 And film is a higher resolution fine grained media, designed to plan for this enlargement.
 Prints are not, instead designed only to be "good enough" when viewed by human eye.

 When we get right down to it, scanning color prints can rarely yield more detail when scanned at more than 300 dpi.
-I am carefully saying color prints, to exclude film and B&W prints.
+I am carefully saying color prints, to exclude film and even B&W prints.
 In particular, I'm speaking of typical 6x4 inch (4X size) 35 mm color prints from the regular photofinisher.
 Yes, the original negatives have fantastic resolution, a full order of magnitude better than the print copies.
 The prints, well, they are a lesser copy of that film original.

 Prints do vary, some are simply sharper than others.
 The camera lens is quite good, although an inexpensive camera that can't be focused is not the best performer.
 If the camera were on a steady tripod, it could deliver sharper images than the shaky results when we handhold them.
 Faster shutter speeds help.
 These factors influence the sharpness of the original image on film, and not all images are equal.
 Then, print size enlargement specifically hurts.
 Enlarging a film image by a factor of 4 or 8 reduces resolution by a factor of 4 or 8.
 But mainly, the printing paper itself is far from the equal of the film, it is designed for a different purpose, which does not include additional size enlargement.
 Good film might resolve detail at 3000 dpi, but color print paper doesn't come close.